Lightstreamer/Lightstreamer-example-RoomBall-client-javascript/README.md

 ## Details

-This *Room-Ball Demo* implements a simple gaming/collaborative application fed in real time via a Lightstreamer server.<br>
+This *Room-Ball Demo* implements a simple gaming/collaborative application fed in real-time via a Lightstreamer server.<br>
-Once logged in, the user can start move his or her avatar in the room and exchange messages with every other user present in the demo.
-For each user is created an avatar of a specific background color, on top of which the nickname chosen by the user is displayed and the balloon with the last typed message appears to the right.<br>
+Once logged in, the user can start moving his or her avatar in the room and exchange messages with every other user present in the demo.
+For each user, an avatar of a specific background color is created, on top of which the nickname chosen by the user is displayed and the balloon with the last typed message appears to the right.<br>
 User messages are broadcasted as you type, character by character, to all other users.<br>
 The red ball is a passive object that you can push in different directions with your avatar.<br>